netplusTeam/GETTALLYSDK-IOS/README.md

   List<SavedTallyData> savedData = [];

-  bool useMethod = true;
+//Toggle this for MethodChannel/EventChannel bool useMethod = true;

   @override
   void initState() {

     if (useMethod){
+// How to use MethodChannel
       _fetchQRCodesFromTally();
     }else{
+// How to use EventChannel
       _tokenizedCardsDataStream.listen((result) {

         if (result != null) {